Grant Jackson (baseball): Coaching career

 Following his playing career, Jackson was the Pirates’ pitching/bullpen coach in 1983 through 1985 and a member of the Cincinnati Reds bullpen coaching staff in 1994 and 1995.

 Later life

 Jackson retired from coaching in 2002.
 He was inducted into the Fostoria High School Hall of Fame two years later, as part of its inaugural class.

-Jackson died from complications of COVID-19 at Canonsburg Hospital in Pennsylvania on February 2, 2021, at age 78.
+Jackson died from complications of COVID-19 at Canonsburg Hospital in Pennsylvania on February 2, 2021, at the age of 78.